akagam1/SudokuSolver/README.md

 To solve the board click backspace.

-Also note: It might take a few seconds to enter the first digit, but after that it will run smoothly

 ## Changes in the UI:
 If you want to run the program and see the backtracking algorithm in action comment out lines 114-116 in ui.py file and un-comment lines 18-20 and 27-29 in the file solveit.py